Valdez bests Ohtani, Astros top Angels 3-1 for opener record - NewsBreak

 Mike Trout went 1 for 4 with a ninth-inning single in the three-time AL MVP's first game since missing the final 4 1/2 months of last season with an injured calf.

-Rendon went 0 for 4 and made two stellar defensive plays in the $245 million third baseman’s first appearance since last July 4.
+Anthony Rendon went 0 for 4 and made two stellar defensive plays in the $245 million third baseman’s first appearance since last July 4, thanks to a nasty hip injury.
+He missed a go-ahead homer by inches down the left field line in the seventh, and he flied out with Trout on base in the ninth.

-After Rendon flied out with Trout on base in the ninth, Ryan Pressly got Tyler Wade to ground into a game-ending double play, earning the save several hours after the Houston closer agreed to a $30 million, two-year contract.
+Ryan Pressly then got Tyler Wade to ground into a game-ending double play, earning the save several hours after the Houston closer agreed to a two-year, $30 million contract extension.

+Jeremy Peña went 0 for 4 in the touted prospect’s major league debut as Carlos Correa’s successor at shortstop, but the Astros showed off their fundamental roster sturdiness while extending their remarkable run of opening day success.

 TRAINER'S ROOM